 Located in Northern Sacramento, on McClellan Park Air Force Base, this campus is near downtown Sacramento and its many landmarks including the California State Capitol.
 The Pacific Region campus moved from San Diego to Sacramento in August 2001 and is one of many organizations and businesses that currently occupy McClellan Park.

-States Served: California, Alaska, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming, and the U.S. Pacific island territories.
+States Served: Alaska, california, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, and the Pacific Territories

 North Central Region

 Located in Vinton, IA on what was formerly the Iowa Braille and Sight Saving School, this campus has three dorm buildings, large fields and a running track.
 Also nearby is the Creamery Trail, ideal for the avid runner or casual walker.
 This campus is known for its magnificent sunsets and small-town comforts.
 Cedar Rapids and Iowa City are driving distance from campus, as well as the famous Field of Dreams set in Dyer, IA.
 The North Central Region campus moved to Vinton in 2008.

 States Served: Iowa, Illinois, Indiana, Maine, North Dakota, Nebraska, New Hampshire, New York, Ohio, Pennsylvania, South Dakota, Vermont, and Wisconsin